tommason14/modified_polymatic/README.md

 Several options can be supplied.

-1. By default, a minimisation of the pack.lmps file is performed, then a random polymer is formed
+1. By default, a minimisation of the pack.lmps file is performed, then a random polymer is formed.
+2. To retain files for each polymerisation step, add a `--keep` flag.
-2. To use the original packmol-generated file with no minimisation, rename pack.lmps to data.lmps and add a `--no-minimise` flag
+3. To use the original packmol-generated file with no minimisation, rename pack.lmps to data.lmps and add a `--no-minimise` flag.
-3. If you are forming a co-polymer and wish to control how the polymer is formed, create a file of free energy barriers of each propagation step and name it `barriers.in`.
+4. If you are forming a co-polymer and wish to control how the polymer is formed, create a file of free energy barriers of each propagation step and name it `barriers.in`.
    For example: